zammad/zammad-user-documentation/README.md

 > [Transifex][tfx], a third-party cloud platform.
 Do **NOT** manually edit the
 > `.po` and `.mo` localization files, as any such changes will be overwritten
 > in the compilation process.
+>
+> If you want to help on translation, you can find the [find the Transifex project here][tfxtranslate].
+> You can also request to translate new languages. 💪

 Thanks! ❤ ❤ ❤
 The Zammad Team